DominikDD30/FlashLearnProject/README.md

 Complete apikeys in application.yml to use this generating features,

-Generating quizes won't work without Tesseract engine
+Generating quizes won't work without Tesseract engine (included in dockerfile)
 - https://github.com/tesseract-ocr/tesseract